JanHerca/urantiapedia/output/wikijs/en/article/Jan_Herca/The_cave_of_the_forty_days.md

 That's as close as you can get to locating the cave using maps.
 To find it, someone would have to travel to Jordan and start looking for it.
 Has anyone made this journey before?

-Back on the Internet to search I find this gem: https://planetabenitez.com/la-cueva-de-la-llave/ (previously the page was http://www.planetabenitez.com/misenigmas/lacueva.htm)
+Back on the Internet to search I find this gem: [la cueva de la llave](https://planetabenitez.com/la-cueva-de-la-llave/) (previously the page was [here](http://www.planetabenitez.com/misenigmas/lacueva.htm))

 For those of us who believe the revelations in _The Urantia Book_, this article by journalist and writer JJ Benítez is deeply moving.
 I don't know if the Spanish author was the first person to discover the most likely location of the cave where Jesus took refuge.
 But he is certainly the first to divulge this information to the public, which is undoubtedly impressive.
 In the television series _Planeta Encantado_ (_Enchanted Planet_), J.J.
 Benítez even shows the location in the filming of the episode entitled _El mensaje enterrado_ (_The buried message_).